AleMorales/VPL/docs/src/manual/VPL.md

 The system is designed to allow rewriting of graphs in parallel, including shared memory approaches such as multi-threading with the `Threads.@threads` macro.
-This is ensure by deep-copying `axiom`, `rules` and `vars` so that changes in one graph do not affect other graphs that may be built from the same axioms and rules.
+This is ensured by deep-copying `axiom`, `rules` and `vars` so that changes in one graph do not affect other graphs that may be built from the same axioms and rules.
-If user want some state to be shared across graphs, they should define a global variable that is modified during execution of rules.
+If the user wants some state to be shared across graphs, they should define a global variable that is modified during execution of rules.
 If such approach is used, it is the responsibility of the user to ensure that updates to such global variables are properly locked or executed atomatically.